Hook formulas for skew shapes I. $q$-analogues and bijections: Final remarks

 \subsection{Acknowledgements}

-We are grateful to Per Alexandersson, Dan Betea, Sara Billey, Leonid Petrov, Eric Rains, Luis Serrano, Richard Stanley, Nathan Williams, and Alex Yong and the referees for useful comments and help with the references.
+We are grateful to Per Alexandersson, Dan Betea, Sara Billey, Brian Chan, Leonid Petrov, Robert Proctor, Eric Rains, Luis Serrano, Richard Stanley, Nathan Williams, Matthew Willis, and Alex Yong and the referees for useful comments and help with the references.
 The puzzles in Section~\ref{sec:KTpuzzles} were done using Sage and its algebraic combinatorics features developed by the Sage-Combinat community \cite{sage-combinat}.
 The first author was partially supported by an AMS-Simons travel grant.
 The second and third authors were partially supported by the~NSF.

 .8cm